Mesosiderite, group B0

 A complete, fusion-crusted, stony-iron meteorite weighing 1,374 g was purchased in Morocco on behalf of A. and G. Hupé.
 A sample was sent to the University of Washington in Seattle (A. Irving and S. Kuehner) for analysis and classification, and NWA 1878 was determined to be a type-B mesosiderite.
 It was further ascertained that the mass was paired with the 728 g mesosiderite NWA 1817 (A. Irving and S. Kuehner, UWS), purchased in Morocco in January of 2003 for N. Oakes, as well as being paired with several other independently classified masses (e.g., NWA 1979 and NWA 2042) for a total combined weight of at least 6.4 kg.
 Continued research was conducted by Bunch et al. (2014) on these specimens and a large number of mesosiderite samples previously considered to represent a separate fall.
 It was eventually determined that all of these mesosiderites represent a single strewn field (totaling at least 80 kg) comprising mesosiderites of differing subgroups (see also NWA 1827).

-Northwest Africa 1817 (=1878) was described as a coarse-grained, unbrecciated, plutonic igneous-textured assemblage of spheroidal FeNi-metalsilicate clusters together with a larger component of silicate material (predominantly orthopyroxene with lesser amounts of plagioclase), along with minor silica, troilite, chromite, and merrillite, plus rare olivine grains and clasts of eucritic and diogenitic composition (Bunch et al., 2004).
+Northwest Africa 1817 (=1878) was described by Bunch et al. (2004) as a coarse-grained, unbrecciated, plutonic igneous-textured assemblage of spheroidal FeNi-metalsilicate clusters together with a larger component of silicate material (predominantly orthopyroxene with lesser amounts of plagioclase), along with minor silica, troilite, chromite, and merrillite, plus rare olivine grains and clasts of eucritic and diogenitic composition.
+In a more detailed analysis of NWA 1878, Kimura et al. (2020) employed Raman spectroscopy to reveal that silica in igneous clasts of pyroxene and plagioclase is always cristobalite, whereas that occurring in pyroxene near metal is quartz.
+They also found that plagioclase has a bimodal composition with pure anorthite only occurring adjacent to metal grains.
 Oxygen isotope values for NWA 1817 were obtained at Carnegie Institution, Washington D.C.
-(D. Rumble), and the meteorite plots in the field of the mesosiderites on an oxygen three-isotope diagram (see below).
+(D. Rumble, III), and the meteorite plots in the field of the mesosiderites on an oxygen three-isotope diagram (see below).

 Diagram courtesy of the Meteoritical Bulletin: Oxygen Isotope Plots Direct Link